Kritima/C0778923_W2020_MAD3125_MidTerm/README.md

 Kritima Kukreja (C0778923)

 ## PROJECT DESCRIPTION
-An app that calculates the total bills of a customer.
-A bill could be for the internet, hydro or mobile usage.
-A customer may have multiple bills.
-Implement proper login/logout, display a list of customers, add new customers, data access and storage with singleton class, validations, display errors and alerts, display basic customer information.
-Adding additional bills.
-Picker/Segment view for bill types.
-Proper total calculation, proper validations.
+An app that calculates the tax for the customer.
+The customer enters his/her asked deatils.
+Proper tax calculations, proper validations are done.
+Displays basic customer information and tax related information on a new screen.
+Date Picker for birth date.

 ## PROJECT OUTPUT
 Screenshot | Description